librenms/librenms/doc/Extensions/Authentication.md

 - Single Sign-on: [sso](#single-sign-on)

+⚠️ **When enabling a new authentication module, the local users will no longer be available to log in.**

 ### Enable authentication module

 To enable a particular authentication module you need to set this up in config.php.
+Please note that only ONE module can be enabled.
+LibreNMS doesn't support multiple authentication mechanism at the same time.

 ```php
 $config['auth_mechanism'] = "mysql";